immanuelw/paperdata/README.md

 		Creates the base of any table in the paperdata database -- includes field names and types.

 	consolidate_paperdata.py:
-		Runs through paperdata, joining matching .uv and .uvcRRE files and creating a new paperdata table by writing to a .csv file.
+		Runs through paperdata, joining matching .uv and .uvcRRE files and creating a new paperdata table by writing to a .psv file.
 		--Still experimental, but functioning and eliminating all disjoint entries